Last August, we went for a weekend in Upper Galilee (Northern Israel). Join us and get ideas for your trip.

 On Thursday, the first day of vacation, we arrived Kiryat Shmona area around noon.
 We did not make any stops on the way.
-But, if you have a very long ride and want a nice family trail that is suitable for hot days in the Sea of Galilee area then I would recommend checking Betiha Nature Reserve.
+But, if you have a long ride and want a nice family track suitable for hot days by the Sea of Galilee, I recommend checking Betiha Nature Reserve.

-The reason we did not make a stop on the way is: I wanted to get to Shulman Chocolate Museum by 14:00.
+We did not stop on the way because I wanted to get to Shulman Chocolate Museum by 14:00.
 I heard good things about Shulman Chocolate.
-When I called them, I was told that museum visit is self-guided and workshop for kids is every round hour.
+When I called them, I was told that the museum visit is self-guided and a workshop for kids is every round hour.

-Shulman Chocolate (official site) is located in Kibbutz Dafna.
-It is one building with several spaces.
-There is a small museum, chocolate factory, and store and workshop area.
+Shulman Chocolate is located in Kibbutz Dafna.
+It is one building with several areas.
+There is a small museum, chocolate factory, store, and workshop area.

-From Shulman Chocolate Museum we went to our B&B at She’ar Yashuv.
-Our plan was to rest a little and visit Nimrod Fortress National Park.
-I preordered tickets for 20:00 lantern trip and Nimrod.
-Israeli National Parks Authority had these trips daily along August, but you need to order few weeks in advance.
+From Shulman Chocolate Museum, we went to our Bed and Breakfast at She’ar Yashuv.
+We planned to rest a little and visit Nimrod Fortress National Park.
+I preordered tickets for the 20:00 lantern trip and Nimrod.
+Israeli National Parks Authority offers these tours daily during August, but you must order a few weeks in advance.

 Unfortunately, my daughter did not feel well, so we had to skip the lantern trip.
 But, here you can read about our previous visit to Nimrod Fortress National Park.

-Several firms offer Kayaking And Rafting In Northern Israel.
+Several firms offer kayaking and rafting in northern Israel.
 Most of them, if not all of them, offer discounted tickets.
-I preorder discounted tickets through my credit card.
+I preordered discounted tickets with my credit card.